Alexalexlex/Server-NodeJs-Docker-GraphQL/README.md

 ## npm run jump
 ## npm run migrate

-## Use *npm run down* and docker delete all images, containers and volumes
+### Use "npm run down" and docker delete all images, containers and volumes